faraix/MMROI-ID/README.md

 2. Extracts individual ROI masks using `fslmaths`
 3. Computes atlas-label overlap using `3dcalc`
 4. Identifies the best-matching atlas label using `3dROIstats`
-5. Computes DOF, Jaccard, and slice-wise Dice
+5. Computes OF, Jaccard, and slice-wise Dice
 6. Writes results to `lab_fin.txt`

 ### Python wrapper